Medicare Part D

 - One member ID card: Along with one member ID number, one card helps keep things simple.

-- Knowing your medications: A combined plan can help you manage your medications and make sure you get the most benefit from them through the
+- Knowing your medicines: A combined plan can help you manage your medicines and make sure you get the most benefit from them through the

-A HealthPartners Medicare Advantage plan gives you access to a network of more than 63,000 pharmacies nationwide.
+A HealthPartners Medicare Advantage plan gives you access to a network of more than 56,000 pharmacies nationwide.

 Look up drugs in our HealthPartners Medicare Advantage plans’ drug lists, see answers to FAQs and more.

-Last updated October 2021
+Last updated October 2023